PaulNafureanu/react-tilt.ts/README.md

 <Tilt>
   <div id="card-to-be-tilted">
-    Inside of our div card: You can put whatever you want inside this.
-It creates the same effect
+    Inside of our div card, you can put whatever you want.
+The effect still persists.
   </div>
 </Tilt>;
 ```